 So what or who is manifested on this day?

-The answer is, of course, the Saviour of the humanity, Jesus Christ.
+The answer is, of course, the Savior of humanity, Jesus Christ.

 Epiphany January

-We can really say epiphany January since it is during this month it is celebrated in both Western and Eastern Christianity but not on the same day.
+We can really say Epiphany in January since it is celebrated in both Western and Eastern Christianity, but not on the same day.

 We celebrate this holiday on different days because we follow different calendars.

-In the East Churches, they are following the old Julian calendar (established by Julius Caesar, the famous Roman emperor) in 46 B.C while we in the west are following the Gregorian calendar (named after pope Gregory XIII who introduced it in 1582).
+In the Eastern Churches, they follow the old Julian calendar (established by Julius Caesar, the famous Roman emperor) in 46 B.C., while we in the West follow the Gregorian calendar (named after Pope Gregory XIII, who introduced it in 1582).

-In the East, they focus on how Christ is baptised and that he is the shining manifestation of God, as the Second person of the Holy Trinity while in the West we are focusing on the wise men and some churches also are focusing on missionary work during this day.
+In the East, they focus on Christ’s baptism and his shining manifestation of God as the Second Person of the Holy Trinity, while in the West, we focus on the wise men, and some churches also focus on missionary work on this day.

 The Chi Rho Dating Team